Dosage Form: injection, solution

 Use of famotidine in pediatric patients <1 year of age is supported by evidence from adequate and well-controlled studies of famotidine in adults, and by the following studies in pediatric patients <1 year of age.

-In a double-blinded, randomized, treatment-withdrawal study, 35 pediatric patients <1 year of age who were diagnosed as having gastroesophageal reflux disease were treated for up to 4 weeks with famotidine oral suspension (0.5 mg/kg/dose or 1 mg/kg/dose).
+In a double-blind, randomized, treatment-withdrawal study, 35 pediatric patients <1 year of age who were diagnosed as having gastroesophageal reflux disease were treated for up to 4 weeks with famotidine oral suspension (0.5 mg/kg/dose or 1 mg/kg/dose).
 Although an intravenous famotidine formulation was available, no patients were treated with intravenous famotidine in this study.
 Also, caregivers were instructed to provide conservative treatment including thickened feedings.
 Enrolled patients were diagnosed primarily by history of vomiting (spitting up) and irritability (fussiness).
-The famotidine dosing regimen was once daily for patients <3 months of age and twice daily for patients ≥3 months of age.
+The famotidine dosing regimen was once daily for patients < 3 months of age and twice daily for patients ≥3 months of age.
 After 4 weeks of treatment, patients were randomly withdrawn from the treatment and followed an additional 4 weeks for adverse events and symptomatology.
 Patients were evaluated for vomiting (spitting up), irritability (fussiness) and global assessments of improvement.
 The study patients ranged in age at entry from 1.3 to 10.5 months (mean 5.6 ± 2.9 months), 57% were female, 91% were white and 6% were black.
 Most patients (27/35) continued into the treatment withdrawal phase of the study.
 Two patients discontinued famotidine due to adverse events.
 Most patients improved during the initial treatment phase of the study.
 Results of the treatment withdrawal phase were difficult to interpret because of small numbers of patients.
 Of the 35 patients enrolled in the study, agitation was observed in 5 patients on famotidine that resolved when the medication was discontinued; agitation was not observed in patients on placebo (see ADVERSE REACTIONS, Pediatric Patients).

 These studies suggest that a starting dose of 0.5 mg/kg/dose of famotidine oral suspension may be of benefit for the treatment of GERD for up to 4 weeks once daily in patients <3 months of age and twice daily in patients 3 months to <1 year of age; the safety and benefit of famotidine treatment beyond 4 weeks have not been established.
 Famotidine should be considered for the treatment of GERD only if conservative measures (e.g., thickened feedings) are used concurrently and if the potential benefit outweighs the risk.

-Pediatric Patients 1 to 16 years of age
+Pediatric Patients 1-16 years of age

-While published uncontrolled clinical studies suggest effectiveness of famotidine in treatment of peptic ulcer, data in pediatric patients are insufficient to establish percent response with dose and duration of therapy.
+While published uncontrolled clinical studies suggest effectiveness of famotidine in the treatment of peptic ulcer, data in pediatric patients are insufficient to establish percent response with dose and duration of therapy.
 Therefore, treatment duration (initially based on adult duration recommendations) and dose should be individualized based on clinical response and/or gastric pH determination and endoscopy.
 Published uncontrolled studies in pediatric patients have demonstrated gastric acid suppression with doses up to 0.5 mg/kg intravenously q 12 h.

 Of the 4,966 subjects in clinical studies who were treated with famotidine, 488 subjects (9.8%) were 65 and older, and 88 subjects (1.7%) were greater than 75 years of age.
 No overall differences in safety or effectiveness were observed between these subjects and younger subjects.
 However, greater sensitivity of some older patients cannot be ruled out.

 No dosage adjustment is required based on age (see CLINICAL PHARMACOLOGY IN ADULTS, Pharmacokinetics).
 This drug is known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function.
-Dosage adjustment in the case of moderate or severe renal impairment is necessary (see PRECAUTIONS, Patients with Moderate or Severe Renal Insufficiency and DOSAGE AND ADMINISTRATION, Dosage Adjustments for Patients with Moderate or Severe Renal Insufficiency).
+Dosage adjustment in the case of moderate or severe renal impairment is necessary (see PRECAUTIONS, Patients with Moderate or Severe Renal Insufficiency and DOSAGE AND ADMINISTRATION, Dosage Adjustment for Patients with Moderate or Severe Renal Insufficiency).

 The adverse reactions listed below have been reported during domestic and international clinical trials in approximately 2500 patients.
 In those controlled clinical trials in which famotidine tablets were compared to placebo, the incidence of adverse experiences in the group which received famotidine tablets, 40 mg at bedtime, was similar to that in the placebo group.